huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 transfers.
 Given this, the privacy benefit of using DoQ for NOTIFY is not clear - but for the same reason, sending NOTIFY as 0-RTT data has no privacy risk above that of sending it using cleartext DNS.

+# Notable Changes From Previous Versions
+(RFC EDITOR NOTE: THIS SECTION TO BE REMOVED BEFORE PUBLICATION)

+## Stream Mapping Incompatibility With Draft-02
+Versions prior to -02 of this specification proposed a simpler mapping scheme of queries and responses to QUIc stream, which omitted the 2 byte length field and supported only a single response on a given stream.
+The more complex mapping in {{stream-mapping-and-usage}} was adopted to specifically cater for XFR support, however it breaks compatibility with earlier versions.